consensual-hallucination/midjourney-dl/README.md

 # midjourney-dl

-Downloads images and prompts from Midjourney archives.
+Downloads upscaled images, and related prompts from Midjourney archives.

 Put yor token in token.txt.
 In your browser's dev tools,